(Redirected from Rule)

 The Official Rules are devised by the Official Playing Rules Committee of Major League Baseball, which is currently chaired by Sandy Alderson and includes current and former players, umpires and executives, plus an advisory member from amateur baseball, in recognition of the fact that the rules are used much beyond MLB or even the National Association of Professional Baseball Leagues.
 The committee makes yearly recommendations for changes or adjustments to the rules, announced at Baseball's Winter Meetings, although those are usually relatively minor, in contrast with other major sports.
-In fact, the last major change to the rules was probably the introduction of the designated hitter for the 1973 American League season.
+In fact, until the introduction of the tiebreaker, motivated by the Coronavirus pandemic in 2020, the last major change to the rules had probably been the introduction of the designated hitter for the 1973 American League season.

 The development of the rules can be divided into four periods:

-- The Early Days (1846-1870), when the game was largely played by amateurs, with no real central authority controling baseball's development.
+- The Early Days (1846-1870), when the game was largely played by amateurs, with no real central authority controlling baseball's development.
 The rules tended to be fluid in those days.